Strategic Brief, Decision-Layer Architecture for Agentic AI

 FDE for Agents Early-stage practice Build new under FDE Practice; structured hiring against named ramp profile

-Customer Success (operator accounts) Owns at scale Restructure under unified CX function; not absorbed unchanged
+Client Success (operator accounts) Owns at scale Restructure under unified CX function; not absorbed unchanged

-Customer Success (institutional accounts) Owns Cherre team carries forward; institutional-only CS specialization preserved
+Client Success (institutional accounts) Owns Cherre team carries forward; institutional-only CS specialization preserved

 Sales engineering / Solutions consulting Owns Solutions function Open question, merge under sales, or fold into FDE pre-sales motion